zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-testing-in-production-overview.md

 ## Loading customized extensions

-Custom extension stamps that are used for testing can be loaded into the Portal by using feature flags.
-The `uriFormat` parameter, in conjunction with the `uri` parameter, can increase the number of extension stamps that can be loaded in various Portal environments.
+Custom extensions that are used for testing can be loaded into the Portal by using feature flags.
+The `uriFormat` parameter, in conjunction with the `uri` parameter, can increase the number of extension editions that can be loaded in various Portal environments.
 These parameters are located in the `extensions.<EnvironmentName>.json` file, in conjunction with the `Client\extension.pdl` file.
-Changing the `uri` and `uriFormat` parameters instead of using the **endpoint** and **portNumber** in the query string, will change the extension stamp.
+The edition of the extension that is loaded can be changed by modifying the `uri` and `uriFormat` parameters instead of using  **endpoint** and **portNumber** in the query string.
 For more information about extension configuration, see [portalfx-extensions-configuration-overview.md](portalfx-extensions-configuration-overview.md).

-To register a customized extension, or register a different extension stamp, use the following parameters in the Portal extension query string.
+To register a customized extension, or register a different extension edition, use the following parameters in the Portal extension query string.

 ```<protocol>://<environment>/?feature.canmodifyextensions=true#?testExtensions={"<extensionName>":"<protocol>://<uri>/"}```